SamyMuhammad/ecommerce-application/README.md

 **Application Features**

-- Admin Dashboured with Voyager
+- Admin Dashboared with Voyager
 - Stripe integretion for the checkout
 - RestFull APIs using JWT